 JCO Children's Home

-The JCO (James Christopher Opot) Children's Home was founded by Juanita Opot and Sarah Fennel Buchanan.
-We opened the doors to our first 10 kids on August 2nd, 2010.
-It is located in Siaya County, Kenya.
-At any given time we have a maximum of 20 kids living in our home and currently we have 19, with both boys and girls, ages ranging from 4-18 years old.
+The James Christopher Opot (JCO) Children’s Home is an orphanage which was co-founded by Juanita Opot and Sarah Fennel Buchanan on August 2nd, 2010.
+It‘s located in Siaya County, Kenya and it is Restore Humanity’s principal program.
+The operation of the JCO is informed by a deep concern for the difference between mere survival and the heights of human flourishing.
+All of Restore Humanity’s other programs have emerged from, or were inspired by, our many efforts to improve the JCO.
 We do not allow adoption, as the JCO is their home and we are their family.
 Most of our children are orphans and all of them were in very unsafe or unstable situations before moving into our home.